pgdogdev/docs/docs/installation.md

 ### Launch PgDog

-Starting PgDog can be done by running the binary in `target/release` folder or with Cargo:
+You can start PgDog by running the binary directly, located in `target/release/pgdog`, or with Cargo:

 ```bash
 cargo run --release